loconsta/GoodMovieWithoutMoney/_includes/tabs/introduction.md

 Lorance Monani

-## Abstract
+## Introduction

-<p align="justify"> In the late 19th century the entertainment industry saw the advent of the first movies.
-In the past hundred years movies have become an integral part of the lives of people around the globe.
-Nowadays, the movie industry has seen the advent of "superproductions" supported by insane amounts of money.
-However, budget might not be a mandatory prerequisite for movie quality, appreciation and revenue.
-We aim to study the relationship between movie rating, revenue, and budget throughout the last 60 years.
-In addition, we want to include movie genres in our analysis, and hope to reveal a time-dependent effect of trends in the movie industry.
-This would be signalled by an increased revenue/rating due only to genre differences, changing across decades.
+<p align="justify"> In this report you will find a detailed study of the relationship between movie rating, revenue, and budget throughout the last 60 years.
+We also analysed the genres in order to give you an idea about which movie type is more likely to obtain good rating and high revenue.
 Lastly, we are interested in low budget movies with high revenue and ratings.
-We want to investigate possible common characteristics of these movies and how they evolve with time. </p>
+We investigated possible common characteristics of these movies and how they evolve with time.</p>

+<p align="justify"> In the conclusion part, you will find our suggestion for creating an amazing movie with a low budget.</p>

 ## Datasets